In brief

 Yes, they’re all famous ‘over-photographed’ cities; my mission is to paint a more imaginative, intimate picture of them than you normally see.

 How?
-Well, not only will I ignore the postcard clichés and focus instead on finding ‘ordinary beauty’ in the suburbs.
+Well, not only will I ignore the postcard clichés and focus instead on finding ‘ordinary’ beauty in the places where ‘ordinary’ people live.
 I’ll also present many of my photographs as diptychs (fancy word for two images side by side) with a caption.
 It’s a playful way of presenting images that allows me to make connections between seemingly unrelated things and to tell ‘mini stories’.
 I often juxtapose people with the built environment, making a connection through a shared texture, colour or shape – anything that unites the images and creates a new meaning.

 Will I be travelling solo?